-- Care in the dying phase should follow a protocol, such as the Liverpool Care Pathway (LCP) for the dying patient, to ensure that no aspect is overlooked.
+- Care in the dying phase should follow a locally approved protocol for the dying patient, to ensure that no aspect is overlooked.

 - Carers should be involved, educated and supported to care for their loved ones in the ways they choose.
 Information is critical - whether medical, financial or on bereavement support.

 Implementation has been variable and further work is needed to assess direct impact on patients and carers.
-Similarly, a recent Cochrane Review pointed out that whilst end-of-life care pathways (such as the LCP) are routinely used around the world, there have been few systematic studies providing good supportive evidence.
+Similarly, a recent Cochrane Review pointed out that whilst end-of-life care pathways are routinely used around the world, there have been few systematic studies providing good supportive evidence.

-The Qualities and Outcomes Framework (QOF) for 2009-2010 has also included two indicators for palliative care (each worth 3 points) requiring a practice to have:
+The Qualities and Outcomes Framework (QOF) for 2014-15 has also included two indicators for palliative care (each worth three points), requiring a practice to have:

 - A complete register of all patients in need of palliative care or support, irrespective of age.

-- Regular (at least 3-monthly) multidisciplinary case review meetings where all patients on the palliative care register are discussed.
+- Regular (at least three-monthly) multidisciplinary case review meetings where all patients on the palliative care register are discussed.